AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ### #5: Deploy
 Deploy via whatever methodology works for your team.
 I recommend Continuous Deployment, but only integrate code that passes the Verification Gate, whether porous or dense.
 CI/CD in a gated context.

-You aren't really doing anything you didn't do nefore if you are refiewing code before merging and engage in CI/CD.
+You aren't really doing anything you didn't do before if you are reviewing code before merging and engage in CI/CD.
 You are just more explicitly aware of AI-generated code as a danger to quality.

 To recap, then, the phases of a Cascade cycle are:
 ```